 .34 Resident’s Rights.

-A. A resident of an assisted living program has the right to:
+A. A resident of an assisted living program, at a minimum, has the right to:

 (1) Be treated with consideration, respect, and full recognition of the resident's human dignity and individuality;

 (2) Receive treatment, care, and services that are adequate, appropriate, and in compliance with relevant State, local, and federal laws and regulations;